Learning-to-Defer with Expert-Conditional Advice: Introduction

 \section{Introduction}

 Modern decision systems face two intertwined choices: \emph{who} should handle a given instance, and \emph{what information} that expert should receive.
 A retrieval-augmented model may answer only after receiving retrieved documents \citep{guu2020retrieval, lewis2020retrieval}.
 A tool-augmented agent may be granted access to a calculator, a search engine, or a code interpreter \citep{schick2023toolformer}.
-These examples concern the second choice; standard Learning-to-Defer \citep{madras2018predict, mozannar2021consistent, mao2023twostage, montreuil2026why}, by contrast, addresses the first.
-Our setting combines both: the learner selects an expert and, conditional on that choice, decides what advice to acquire --- before learning whether that advice will help.
-What, then, should the learner optimize: the sequential control flow, or the final executed decision?
+These examples concern the second choice; standard Learning-to-Defer \citep{madras2018predict, mozannar2020consistent, mao2023twostage, montreuil2026why}, by contrast, addresses the first.
+Our setting combines both: the learner must commit to an executed expert--advice pair, where the value of advice depends on the expert who will consume it and the best expert in turn depends on the advice received.

 Learning-to-Defer (L2D) treats the information available to every expert as fixed at decision time.
 The entire question of whether and what to acquire is outside the model.
 This misses an important class of systems in which the value of extra information depends on the expert who will consume it, and can even change which expert is optimal.
-While recent work studies the binary ask/not-ask case for a single enriched predictor \citep{pugnana2025ask}, our focus is the more general routed setting in which advice is expert-conditioned and may come from multiple sources.
+Figure~\ref{fig:standard_l2d_protocol} summarizes this standard L2D pipeline, while Figure~\ref{fig:protocol} shows the deferral-advice protocol considered here.
+While recent work studies a related binary ask/not-ask problem with a single enriched predictor \citep{pugnana2025ask}, our focus is a routed expert--advice decision problem in which advice is expert-conditioned and may come from multiple sources.
 We call this setting \emph{Learning-to-Defer with advice}: the system jointly selects an expert and decides what information that expert should receive.
-The central statistical question is then Bayes consistency \citep{Statistical, Steinwart2007HowTC, bartlett1}: can one learn a policy that recovers the Bayes-optimal expert-advice decision, that is, the expert whose best advice yields the smallest conditional expected cost?
+The central statistical question is then Bayes consistency \citep{Statistical, Steinwart2007HowTC, bartlett2006convexity}: can one learn a policy that recovers the Bayes-optimal expert-advice decision, that is, the expert whose best advice yields the smallest conditional expected cost?